 Prostate cancer

-Prostate cancer is common in men and occurs when cancer cells form in the tissue of the prostate.
-Only present in men, the prostate is a walnut-shaped gland that produces fluid that influences nourishment and transportation of sperm.
+Prostate cancer occurs when cancer cells form in the tissue of the prostate.
+Only present in men, this walnut-shaped gland produces fluid that influences the nourishment and transportation of sperm.

 Prostate cancer care in Nashville, Tennessee